Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Experiment and analysis

 A schematic drawing of the detector setup is shown in Fig.~\ref{fig:detector}.
-The muon beam was coming from the negative direction of the $z$ axis.
+The muon beam direction is along the $z$-axis.
 The palladium target was attached on the downstream side of the carbon degrader~(C).
 The thickness of the degrader was 3~mm for the disk targets and 2~mm for the powder targets considering the thickness of the graphite case.
 Two beam counters~(P1, P2) were installed upstream of the palladium target, and one beam veto counter~(P3) was placed downstream.
 The beam and veto counters consist of square-shaped plastic scintillators with photomultiplier-tube readout.
 The effective area was $100 \times 100 $~${\rm mm^{2}}$, $20 \times 20$~${\rm mm^{2} }$ and $100 \times 100$~${\rm mm^{2} }$, and the thickness was 0.5~mm, 0.5~mm, and 5~mm for P1, P2, and P3, respectively.
 X rays and $\gamma$ rays emitted from the palladium target were measured by four high-purity germanium detectors surrounding the target~(Ge1-4).
 Ge1 and Ge2 were 30\% p-type coaxial detectors (CANBERRA GC3018) for high-energy photons, while Ge3 and Ge4 were n-type coaxial and planner type detectors (ORTEC GMX25195 and GLP36360), respectively, for low-energy photons.

 The pulse heights of each germanium detector were recorded by a 13-bit peak-hold Analog-to-Digital Converter~(ADC) NIKI GLASS A3400.
 The integrated charge of each beam counter was taken by a charge-sensitive ADC~(QDC) CAEN V792.
 A Time-to-Digital Converter~(TDC) CAEN V1290 was used to measure the timing of the germanium detectors and the beam counters.
-Data acquisition system RIBFDAQ was used for the data acquisition~\citep{Baba2010}.
-A data acquisition trigger was determined by the coincidence of P1 and P2.
+A data acquisition system based on RIBFDAQ~\citep{Baba2010} was used for data handling.
+The data acquisition trigger was generated by the coincidence of P1 and P2.
 The trigger rate was typically 30 particles per second.
 The data was accumulated in 7.2~hours for the ${\rm ^{108}Pd}$, 3~hours each for the other palladium targets, and 1~hour for an empty measurement without targets, respectively.
 The empty measurement was used to estimate the $\gamma$-ray background.